EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

 # Supported .NET versions
 The theme supports C# 9+.
 Any version of .NET that supports C# 9+ will work with the theme. .NET Core and .NET Standard 6.0+ versions also work well with the theme.
 For .NET Framework, the CPROJ file must be edited. .NET Framework does not support C# 9+ by default.
 So the CPROJ file must be edited so that the solution supports higher versions of the language.

-Steps for adding updating the CPROJ file (for .NET Framework ONLY)
+Steps for updating the CPROJ file (for .NET Framework ONLY)

 Step 1: Locate the CPROJ file in the solution folder of the project that you want to use the theme in.